-To determine if there was a significant difference in maternal and child language as a function of culture or child gender, the mean percentage of each linguistic measure (calculated by dividing the total count by total number of length words) were submitted to a 2 (culture) × 2 (child gender) ANOVA.
+(calculated by dividing the total count by total number of words) was submitted to a 2 (culture) × 2 (child gender) ANOVA.
 Post-hoc comparisons, with Bonferroni correction for multiple comparisons, were conducted to follow up any significant interaction between culture and child gender.
 Relations between maternal and child language measures were examined using correlations.
 Outliers were winsorized, resulting in 74 outliers from the total of 1512 data points being replaced with values 2 standard deviations from the mean.